Bouni/max-cube-protocol/M-Message.md

 ### Index

-The `00` is the index, at the moment i can not say what it is used for.
+The `00` is the index.
+When there are multiple M-messages send by the cube, this number will be increased with each message.

 ### Count

-The second part, `01` is the count. again i cannot say what it is used for.
+The second part, `01` is the count.
+This indicates the current number of the M-messages.

 ### Data